stonerlab/Stoner-PythonCode/_sources/readme.txt

    easy_install Stoner

-This will install the Stoner package into your current Python environment.
+This will install the Stoner package and any missing dependencies into your current Python environment.
 Since the package is under fairly constant updates, you might want to follow the development with git.
 The source code, along with example scripts and some sample data files can be obtained from the github repository: https://github.com/gb119/Stoner-PythonCode